-The Friends occupy space in the building that is owned and operated by the Rosamond Gifford Zoo at Burnet Park (an Onondaga County park).
+The Friends occupy space in the building that is owned and operated by the Rosamond Gifford Zoo at Burnet Park (an Onondaga County Park).
 They are not charged rent for this space.

-The Friends donated approximately \$614,000 and \$847,000 for the years ended December 31, 2023 and 2022, respectively, to the Rosamond Gifford Zoo at Burnet Park for improvements and assistance in the expansion of the Zoo.
-These expenditures are recorded in zoo support in the accompanying consolidated statement of activities.
+The Friends donated approximately \$478,800 and \$614,000 for the years ended December 31, 2024 and 2023, respectively, to the Rosamond Gifford Zoo at Burnet Park for improvements and assistance in the expansion of the Zoo.
+These expenditures are recorded in the consolidated statement of functional expenses based on the nature of the donation.